 - Cons: There isn’t that much rain in winter, but it’s cooler and sometimes foggy, which is not exactly beach weather

 Winter is the quietest time for tourism in Melbourne, which means that there are fewer queues and more opportunities to truly live like a Melbournian.
 Plus, although it is winter, the city certainly doesn’t entirely hibernate!
 There are still lots of fun things to do, including lots of all-weather activities such as the Australian Centre for the Moving Image or the SEALife Aquarium.

 Of course, winter does mean the weather can be a bit gloomy, so make sure to pack a warm coat to keep you toasty warm since the average winter low temperature is 6 – 7 degrees.
-That said, the climate is rarely too cold in Melbourne and rain spells don’t tend to last, so even outdoor activities such as visiting St Kilda can be great fun in winter.
+That said, the climate is rarely too cold in Melbourne, and rain spells don’t tend to last, so even outdoor activities such as visiting St Kilda and its penguins at the pier can be great fun in winter.